A Do-It-Yourself Approach to Target Date Retirement Investing

 Target date mutual funds have become increasingly popular as one-stop shopping, automatic-pilot retirement vehicles.
 However, using index funds, it doesn’t take a lot of difficult work to adopt the do-it-yourself approach to target date investing if you want to save on fees and possible expenses.
 The effort can potentially provide you with a greater retirement nest egg and retirement income.

 Recommendations from financial planners regarding retirement spending rates deviate considerably from utility maximization models (models that assume consumers optimize how they spend money).
-This article argues that wealth managers should advocate dynamic spending in proportion to survival probabilities, adjusted upward for pension income and downward for longevity risk aversion.
+This article argues that wealth managers should advocate dynamic spending in proportion to survival probabilities, adjusted up for pension income and down for longevity risk aversion.

 Our Member Question for this week is: